Steve Maxwell

 Stephen Maxwell, better known as Steve Maxwell (December 3, 1952), is an American fitness coach, physical educator, and Brazilian Jiu-Jitsu instructor.
 Maxwell was named one of the top 100 trainers in the United States by Men's Journal.

 Professional background

 Maxwell was the first man to teach kettlebell classes in the United States.
 He holds a master's degree in Exercise Science from West Chester University of Pennsylvania.

 Maxwell trains professional athletes including players for the Phillies, Dodgers, and Eagles.
 He also has worked with various US Government agencies, including the DEA, Secret Service, and FBI as well as many Brazilian Jiu-Jitsu academies throughout the country.
 Maxwell travels around the world leading seminars in strength conditioning, Brazilian Jiu-Jitsu, kettlebells, and joint mobility.

 Maxwell had owned and operated Maxercise Gym, in Philadelphia, PA for 16 years.

 Grappling

 Maxwell has a long history of competitive grappling.
 He wrestled competitively through high school and college, and then in the US Army.
-Maxwell became the first person certified to teach Gracie Jiu-Jitsu in the USA.
 He is the first American to earn a black belt from Relson Gracie.